 - Personal information (such as name, unique pupil number, contact details and address, relevant medical information)

-- Characteristics (such as ethnicity, language, gender, religion, date of birth, free school meal eligibility, special educational needs)
+- Characteristics (such as ethnicity, language, gender, religion, date of birth, free school meal eligibility)

-- Attendance information (such as sessions attended, number of absences and absence reasons, national curriculum assessment results, any exclusion information, where they go after they leave us).
+- Attendance information (such as sessions attended, number of absences and absence reasons, any previous schools attended)

-- Assessment information (such as EYFS, Key Stage or internal academic assessment information)
+- Assessment and attainment information (such as EYFS, Key Stage or internal academic assessment information.

 - Behavioural information (such as exclusions and any relevant alternative provision put in place)